ClassicDIY/ClassicMQTT/README.md

 You might be asked to allow the installation of an app from an unknown source.</h3>
 </p>

 <p>
 Online help for the Android app: http://graham22.github.io/Classic/classicmonitor/help_en.html
 </p>

-Development environment used is Visual Studio CODE with the PlatformIO extension

 ## License
 ```